 Noise by Part of Abilene Heights Area

 Average noise levels for Abilene Heights Area residents, grouped by direction from the center of Abilene Heights Area.
-Southern Abilene Heights Area carries the highest population-weighted average; Western Abilene Heights Area carries the lowest.
-Just 0% of residents in Western Abilene Heights Area live in blocks above the EPA's 55 dBA threshold, a fifth of the share in Southern Abilene Heights Area.
+The highest population-weighted average is in northern Abilene Heights Area; the lowest is in central Abilene Heights Area, where just 11% of residents live in blocks above the EPA's 55 dBA threshold, about two-thirds of the share in the loudest section.

 Central Abilene Heights Area

-Southern Abilene Heights Area sounds about 34% louder than Western Abilene Heights Area to the human ear, a 4.2 dBA gap.
+To the human ear, noise in northern Abilene Heights Area sounds about 21% louder than in central Abilene Heights Area, a 2.8 dBA gap.
 Every 10 dBA roughly doubles perceived loudness.
 Within any of these directions, two homes a quarter mile apart can still differ by 10 or more dBA depending on how close they sit to a major highway.

 How far back from I-20 do you need to be?